Skip to content

 Integration into Shopware CLI

 The Shopware CLI cannot detect bundles automatically.
-Therefore, the assets of the bundles are not built automatically.
-You will need to adjust your project's composer.json file of your project to specify the path to the bundle.
+Therefore, bundle assets are not built automatically.
+Adjust the project's composer.json file to specify the path to the bundle.
 Do this by adding the extra section to the composer.json file:

 json